vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 In the direct vision that is granted to the Pāśupata the ideal image of Mahādeva is visualized as being accompanied by his acolytes Nandin and Mahākāla, the

-m¯urtir nāma yad etad devasya daks.iṇe pārśve sthitenodaṅmukhenopānte yad r¯upam upalabhyate vr. s.adhvajaś¯ulapāṇinandimahākālordhvaliṅgādilaks.aṇam. yad vā laukikāh. pratipadyante [ | ] mahādevasyāyatanam iti tatropastheyam |
+mūrtir nāma yad etad devasya daks.iṇe pārśve sthitenodaṅmukhenopānte yad rūpam upalabhyate vr. s.adhvajaśūlapāṇinandimahākālordhvaliṅgādilaks.aṇam. yad vā laukikāh. pratipadyante [ | ] mahādevasyāyatanam iti tatropastheyam |

 I propose to read a dan. ḍa after pratipadyante.

 33 The adverbial daks.iṇena (cf. MBh 1.203.21, above, p.
 500) is equivalent to daks.in. ā, which is the oia instrumental in ā preserved in some adverbs.
 Wackernagel 1930, III § 41b s.v. d´aks.iṇa: ‘daks.in. ā´ zur rechten Seite.’
-The phrase daks.in. ām¯urtigrahan. āt in his commen tary ad PS 1.9 shows that Kaun. ḍinya takes daks.in. ām¯urteh. as a compound, altough he does not explain it.
-However, his speaking of ‘eastern’, ‘northern’, and ‘western’ m¯urtis (below, n.
+The phrase daks.in. āmūrtigrahan. āt in his commen tary ad PS 1.9 shows that Kaun. ḍinya takes daks.in. āmūrteh. as a compound, altough he does not explain it.
+However, his speaking of ‘eastern’, ‘northern’, and ‘western’ mūrtis (below, n.
 34 on p.
 517) implies that he takes the compound as a Karmadhāraya.
 In the gloss (above, n.
 32 on p.
 516 f.) he makes clear that ‘southern’ is to be understood as ‘at the right side of’ (daks.iṇe pārśve).
 This is his explanation of the adverbial daks.in. ā (cf. below, n.
 39 on p.
 518).

-34 In this way the daks.in. ām¯urti continues the R. gvedic idea that the supreme deity manifests only one fourth of himself.
+34 In this way the daks.in. āmūrti continues the R. gvedic idea that the supreme deity manifests only one fourth of himself.
 R. V 10.90.3–4:

-etā´vān asya mahimā´ ´ato jyā´yām. ś ca p¯u´rus.ah. |
+etā´vān asya mahimā´ ´ato jyā´yām. ś ca pū´rus.ah. |

-pā´do ’sya v´ıśvā bh¯utā´ni tripā´d asyāmr´tam . . div´ı k 3 k
+pā´do ’sya v´ıśvā bhūtā´ni tripā´d asyāmr´tam . . div´ı k 3 k

-tripā´d ¯urdhv´a ´ud ait p´urus.ah. pā´do ’syehā´bhavat p´unah. |
+tripā´d ūrdhv´a ´ud ait p´urus.ah. pā´do ’syehā´bhavat p´unah. |

 t´ato v´ıs.v`aṅ vyakrāmat sāśanānaśan´e abh´ı k 4 k

 This seems to be the purport of Kaun. ḍinya’s remark (ibiḍp.
-15): daks.in. ām¯urtigrahan. āt p¯urvottarapaścimānām. m¯urtīnām. pratis.edhah. |
+15): daks.in. āmūrtigrahan. āt pūrvottarapaścimānām. mūrtīnām. pratis.edhah. |

 35 R.C.
 Zaehner’s translation in Hindu Scriptures, p.
 197: ajāta ity evam. kaścid bhīruh. prapadyate | rudra yat te daks.iṇam. mukham. tena mām. pāhi nityam k 21 k